Aleksftw/DOM/README.md

-# ScoreKeeper application
+# ScoreKeeper
 ***
-### General information:
+### Description:

-Vanilla Javascript application that counts the score between two players.
+- [x] Vanilla Javascript application that counts the score between two players.

-It has an input field provided to set a winning score number.
-Once the winning score has been reached the application holds the scores until the "reset" button resets the score between the two players.
+- [x] It has an input field provided to set a winning score number.
+Once the winning score has been reached the application holds the scores.
+- [x] The "reset" button resets the score between the two players.